celestiaorg/docs/docs/nodes/itn-setup-writeup.md

-# Write A Technical Article
+# Write a technical article

 ## Description